-3.2 The Governing Board of Red Balloon Norwich is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the school.
+3.2 The Governing Board of RBET- Norfolk is accountable for ensuring the effectiveness of this policy and our compliance with it.
+Although our Governing Board takes collective responsibility to safeguard and promote the welfare of our students, we also have a named governor who champions safeguarding within the Centre.